The cell theory summarizes the main outcomes of the study of living organisms with microscopes:

 1. The structural and functional unit of living organisms is the cell.

 2. All living things are made up of cells.

 3. Cells originate exclusively by division of other cells.

-It may be added that cells can be found isolated, as unicellular organisms, or as part of complex multicellular organisms, where cell populations are associated to carry out the different functions of the body, each cell type being specialized in specific roles.
+It may be added that cells can be found isolated, as unicellular organisms, or as part of complex multicellular organisms, where cell populations associate to carry out the different functions of the body, each cell type being specialized in specific roles.

 Strictly speaking, one of these statements is incomplete: "every cell comes from another cell".
-As we will see in the next page, the theory about the origin of life is the theory about the origin of the cell, and it is argued that the first cells appeared thanks to physico-chemical mechanisms.
-Therefore, we could rephrase the statement by saying that every cell comes from another cell, except the first cells in the origin of life.
+As we will see in the next page, the theory of the origin of life is the theory of the origin of the cell, and it is argued that the first cells appeared thanks to physico-chemical mechanisms.
+Therefore, we could rephrase the statement by saying that every cell comes from another cell, except the first cells at the origin of life.

 Gibson DG, et al., 2010.
 Creation of a bacterial cell controlled by a chemically synthesized genome.
 Nature.
 329(5987):52-56.

 Annaluru N, et al. 2014.
 Total synthesis of a functional designer eukaryotic chromosome.
 Nature.
 344(6179):55-58.